 Open the Control Panel and type screen saver in the search box at the top right.
 Click the “Change screen saver” link.

 Open the Settings app and type screen saver in the search box at the right.
 Click “Change screen saver.”

 Open Run Command, type control desk.cpl,,@screensaver, and then hit Enter key.

 You can use the above command in the following programs:

 - Task Manager (Click File > Run new task to use the command)

 How to Create a Screen Saver Settings Shortcut

-Here’s how you can create a Screen Saver Settings shortcut on your desktop or File Explorer.
+Here’s how to create a Screen Saver Settings shortcut on your desktop or File Explorer.

 Right-click on a blank area of File Explorer or the desktop.
 Select New > Shortcut.
 Type control desk.cpl,,@screensaver, and then hit the Next button.